Zhang Yi (Junsi)

 Zhang Yi (c.
 166 – 230), (Note: According to the Sanguozhi, Zhang Yi, who conversing with Sun Quan prior to his release, stated, "At 58 (by East Asian age reckoning), I have already outlived my parents."
-This implies, but does not definitely show that he was 57 when Sun Quan released him, which was probably in 223 since that was the year when Deng Zhi visited Sun Quan, according to the Zizhi Tongjian vol. 70) courtesy name Junsi, was an official of the state of Shu Han in the Three Kingdoms period of China.
+This implies, but does not definitely show that he was 57 when Sun Quan released him, which was probably in 223 since that was the year when Deng Zhi visited Sun Quan, according to vol.70 of Zizhi Tongjian.) courtesy name Junsi, was an official of the state of Shu Han in the Three Kingdoms period of China.